ridenourn/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/DFO/index.rst

 NEMO modelling at DFO

 NEMO modeling activities at DFO can be roughtly divided into short-term prediction and climate-scale.
 CONCEPTS is a partnership between DFO, ECCC and DND and runs a short-term (10 days) forecast system that covers all of Canada's oceans at 1/12 degree and limited regions at 1/36.
-Climate-scale studies use some of the sme grids as well as others and many applications include biogeochemistry.
+Climate-scale studies use some of the same grids as well as others and many applications include biogeochemistry.
 Climate-scale studies include hindcasts (reconstructions of recent climate variability based on observed atmospheric forcing) and climate downscaling experiments (forcing the ocean model with future climates simulated by global climate models).